 By Marsha Laux, content specialist, AgMRC, Iowa State University, email@example.com.

 Flax (Linum usitatissimum) is one of the oldest cultivated crops, having been grown since the beginning of civilization.
+It is native to the region extending from the eastern Mediterranean to India and was probably first domesticated in the Fertile Crescent.
 Flax was grown primarily for use in linens.
 Burial chambers dating back to about 3000 B.C. depict flax cultivation and contained clothing made from flax fibers.

 Flax was first introduced to the United States by colonists, primarily to produce fiber for clothing.
 As the United States grew and more buildings were constructed, the need increased for flaxseed oil, commonly called linseed oil, to use in paints.
 The demand for flaxseed, or linseed, meal for livestock and poultry feed also increased.
 As a result, the flax processing industry was developed in the late 18th century.
 By the 1940s, however, cotton had replaced flax as a commonly used fiber in the United States, and flax became nearly extinct as a commercially grown crop.